-We recently experienced an inadvertent environmental exposure in our mouse colony to 2,2-(4,4-dihydroxydiphenol)propane, or bisphenol A. Bisphenol A (BPA) is the monomer that is polymerized to manufacture polycarbonate plastic products and resins, such as those used to line cans containing food and beverages and tal sealents.
-The exposure was acnly significant increases in meiotic rmalities, including nondisjunction; vas implicated as a potent disruptor sility to experimentally recreate the ad us to verify our initial observations response studies.
+We recently experienced an inadvertent environmental exposure in our mouse colony to 2,2-(4,4-dihydroxydiphenol)propane, or bisphenol A. Bisphenol A (BPA) is the monomer that is polymerized to manufacture polycarbonate plastic products and resins, such as those used to line cans containing food and beverages and those found in dental sealents.
+The exposure was accompanied by highly significant increases in meiotic chromosome abnormalities, including nondisjunction: nol A was implicated as a potent disruptor e ability to experimentally recreate the allowed us to verify our initial observations lose-response studies.